cryostatio/cryostat-web/src/app/QuickStarts/README.md

 TODO: Fix this section when quick starts are categorized -->

-* To add a new quick start, create a new tsx/ts file under `src/app/QuickStarts/quickstarts` with your quick start name, like `my-quickstart.tsx`.

-* For guidelines on writing a quick start, the fine folks at OpenShift have created [this guide](https://docs.openshift.com/container-platform/4.9/web_console/creating-quick-start-tutorials.html)
+* For guidelines on writing a quick start, please follow [this tutorial](https://docs.openshift.com/container-platform/4.12/web_console/creating-quick-start-tutorials.html).

 * Take note of the quick start [content guidelines](https://docs.openshift.com/container-platform/4.9/web_console/creating-quick-start-tutorials.html#quick-start-content-guidelines_creating-quick-start-tutorials) and follow them as closely as possible.